Harry Sullivan (Doctor Who): Character history

 Harry's last regular appearance is in the season thirteen opener Terror of the Zygons, which had actually been made at the conclusion of the twelfth production block and held over to start the following season.
 At the conclusion of this story he chooses to return to London by train rather than by TARDIS with the Doctor and Sarah Jane, who continue their adventures without him.
 He does, however, reappear three stories later in The Android Invasion, both as the original Harry and an android double.
 This is the character's final appearance in the programme.

 A later production team gave some consideration to bringing Harry Sullivan back for a guest appearance in the 1983 story Mawdryn Undead, part of the programme's twentieth anniversary season.
 Their first choice was the character of Ian Chesterton, but those plans fell through due to actor William Russell being unavailable.
 In the end, they decided to use the character of Brigadier Lethbridge-Stewart (played by Nicholas Courtney) instead.
 Harry is mentioned in the story, however — the Brigadier tells the Fifth Doctor that he was "seconded to NATO" and was last heard of "doing something 'hush-hush' at Porton Down."

 His photograph appears in the pilot episode of The Sarah Jane Adventures, hanging on the side of a roof joist in Sarah Jane Smith's attic, near a portrait of Brigadier Lethbridge-Stewart and a photograph of Sarah Jane and K-9 Mark III.
 These were the first uses of classic era imagery in the revived era of the Whoniverse.
 Also in this episode when Sarah Jane is thinking of names for her son she contemplates choosing the name Harry.
 In The Sarah Jane Adventures story "Death of the Doctor", Sarah Jane reveals that Harry continued as a doctor and saved thousands of lives with his vaccines.

 In "The Zygon Inversion" Kate Stewart mentions that Sullivan developed a gas known as Z-67, which turns Zygons inside out.
 The Doctor confiscated the gas and formula to prevent its misuse, referring to the weapon as "the imbecile's gas", referencing his assertion in "Revenge of the Cybermen" that "Harry Sullivan is an imbecile!".

-Harry is never actually seen in the Tardis in the series.
+Harry is never actually seen in the Tardis console room in the series.